Robinson, Ty

 Bio

 Ty A. Robinson (He/Him) is a Counseling Psychology Ph.D. student and research assistant in the Restoring H.O.P.E.
 Research Lab with Dr. Terrill Taylor.
-He earned a B.A. in psychology from the University of North Texas and further enhanced his skills with an Ed.M. in counseling, specializing in sport psychology, from Boston University.
+He earned a B.A. in psychology from the University of North Texas and further enhanced his skills with an Ed.M. in counseling, with a concentration in sport psychology, from Boston University.

-His research interests focus on the intersectionality of race and sexuality among Black and Black LGBTQ+ people and their experiences of discrimination and racism.
-Specifically, he hopes to understand (1) how systemic and interpersonal racism and oppression impact the health and well-being of these communities (e.g., substance use and misuse), (2) community protective factors that enhance well-being, (3) addressing systemic racism and oppression in health policy, and (4) promoting community liberation and healing.
+Regarding research, Ty is a health disparities researcher who is committed to reducing health inequities.
+His research focuses on the intersectionality of race and sexuality among Black and Black LGBTQ+ adolescents and adults, and their experiences of racism, discrimination, and heterosexism.
+Specifically, he centers on how systemic and interpersonal racism and discrimination impact the health and well-being of these communities (e.g., substance use, racial trauma, and suicidality).
+Ty is also interested in understanding community protective factors that enhance well-being and promote community liberation and healing.
+Using a policy-focused approach, Ty hopes to combat racism and discrimination in health policy and have his research inform policies that support his communities.
 Click here to view his published research.

 Degrees